- Search The Registry

 Bunce Island became Sierra Leone's first officially protected historic site in 1948.
 In 1989 a group of Gullahs (members of a Black community in coastal South Carolina and Georgia) made a historic homecoming visit to Sierra Leone and toured the ruins of Bunce Island.
 Shortly after that, the U.S. National Park Service announced a preservation program for the castle.
 Bunce Island is protected by Sierra Leone's Monuments and Relics Commission, a country's Ministry of Tourism and Culture branch.
 The government is working to preserve the castle as a reminder of the past and to attract tourists, especially Blacks.

 Although other slave castles, especially Gorée in Senegal and Elmina in Ghana, are more popular attractions for Blacks, those castles are historically connected more to slave descendants of the West Indies than North America.
 Bunce Island has been called "the most important historic site in Africa for the United States."
 Colin Powell, then Chairman of the US Joint Chiefs of Staff, visited Bunce Island in 1992 on an official visit to Sierra Leone.
-Deeply moved by the experience, Powell spoke of his reaction to the slave castle in a farewell speech he made before leaving the country.
-"I am an American…But today, I am something more...I am an African too...I feel my roots here in this continent."
+Deeply moved by the experience, Powell spoke of his reaction to the slave castle in a farewell speech before leaving the country.
+"I am an American…But today, I am something more...I am an African, too...I feel my roots here in this continent."

 The U.S. National Park Service team surveyed the castle in 1989 and suggested stabilizing the ruins.
 In addition, they recommended the installation of all-weather displays showing what the buildings looked like and their activities.
 No historic preservation work has been done.
 The castle’s ruins are deteriorating rapidly in Sierra Leone’s tropical climate.
 The World Monuments Fund recently placed Bunce Island (and other historic sites in Sierra Leone) on its 2008 watch list of the world’s “100 Most Endangered Sites.”
 Several organizations in Sierra Leone, the United States, and Great Britain are now promoting popular awareness of Bunce Island and its history and working toward preserving the castle.
 In 2010, the Bunce Island Coalition (US) and its partner organization, the Bunce Island Coalition (SL), announced the start of the Bunce Island preservation project, a five-year, $5 million effort to preserve the ruins of the castle and to build a museum in Freetown, Sierra Leone's capital city, devoted to the history of Bunce Island and the impact of the Atlantic slave trade in Sierra Leone.